-Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA)
+Comprehensive Environmental Response, Compensation, and Liability Act

-Under the CERCLA of 1980, as amended by the Superfund Amendments and Reauthorization Act, a hazardous substance is defined as one that poses a potential hazard to human health or the environment by virtue of its quantity, concentration, or physical/chemical characteristics.
+Under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended by the Superfund Amendments and Reauthorization Act, a hazardous substance is defined as one that poses a potential hazard to human health or the environment by virtue of its quantity, concentration, or physical/chemical characteristics.
 CERCLA has established a national process to identify, characterize, and clean-up hazardous waste sites.

-Resource Conservation and Recovery Act (RCRA)
+Resource Conservation and Recovery Act

-The RCRA of 1976, as amended by the Hazardous and Solid Waste Amendments (HSWA), define hazardous waste as:
+The Resource Conservation and Recovery Act (RCRA), as amended by the Hazardous and Solid Waste Amendments (HSWA), define hazardous waste as:

-- A solid waste not specifically excluded from being classified as a hazardous waste under 40 CFR 261.4(b) that exhibits any of the characteristics (i.e., ignitability, corrosivity, reactivity, and toxicity) described in 40 CFR 261 or - Is listed in 40 CFR 261 Subpart D or - Is a mixture containing one or more listed hazardous wastes from 40 CFR 261 Subpart D.
+- A solid waste not specifically excluded from being classified as a hazardous waste under 40 CFR 261.4(b) that exhibits any of the characteristics (i.e., ignitability, corrosivity, reactivity, toxicity) described in 40 CFR 261 or - Is listed in 40 CFR 261 Subpart D or - Is a mixture containing one or more listed hazardous wastes from 40 CFR 261 Subpart D.